-- A range of methods were used to map and describe the vegetation, birdlife, streams and instream fauna. - Once described, the significance of each ecological element was determined and its ecological values described.
-An assessment of effects was then carried out using the EIANZ methodology.
-A range of measures to avoid, remedy and mitigate effects is then provided. - Finally, the proposed design and proposed remedy and mitigation is checked against the objectives and policies in the Wellington Town Belt Management Plan (WTBMP), and against Policy 47 of the Regional Policy Statement (RPS).
+- A range of methods were used to map and describe the vegetation, avifauna, streams and instream fauna. - Once described, the significance of each ecological element was determined against policy 23 of the RPS, and its ecological values were described based on EIANZ guidelines.
+An assessment of ecological effects was then carried out using the EIANZ methodology. - The assessment of ecological effects considered the terrestrial flora and fauna in the context of the Brooklyn Hills Sector of the Wellington Town Belt, within which the project site is located.
+The streams assessment considered the waterways in the context of the wider Waitangi Stream Catchment. - A range of measures to avoid, remedy and mitigate effects is then described. - Finally, the proposed reservoir design and recommended remedy and mitigation is checked against the objectives and policies in the Wellington Town Belt Management Plan (WTBMP), and against Policy 47 of the Regional Policy Statement (RPS).